Skip to main content

 Indian residents who sell French assets and pay French capital gains tax can claim relief under Section 90 of the Income Tax Act.
 The credit method under Section 90, read with Rule 128, allows the Indian taxpayer to deduct foreign taxes paid from their Indian tax liability on the same income.

-MFN Clause Removed
+MFN Clause to Be Removed (Pending Ratification)

 Capital Gains-Specific Treaty Provisions